 A noise sensitive receptor (receptor) is defined as a representative location of a noise sensitive area for various land uses.
-Most receptors associated with highway traffic noise analysis are categorized as NAC Activity Category B (residential) and C (e.g., parks, hospitals, schools, places of worship).
+Most receptors associated with highway traffic noise analysis are categorized as NAC Activity Category B (residential) and C (e.g., trails and trail crossings, campgrounds, schools).
 Since the NAC for Activity Categories B and C is 67 dBA, noise impacts would occur at the approach level of 66 dBA.
 The screening analysis threshold would be 63 dBA.